-On computer and tablet traffic, a Google Forwarding Number can be shown in the ad, but may not show if your ad group isn't getting a minimum number of clicks in a 4-week period.
+On computer and tablet traffic, a Google forwarding number can be shown in the ad, but may not show if your ad group isn't getting a minimum number of clicks in a 4-week period.

-How do I remove a Google Forwarding Number in my ads?
+How do I remove a Google forwarding number in my ads?

-Remove forwarding numbers by turning off call reporting.
+You can remove forwarding numbers by turning off call reporting.
 Once this change is made, your ads will show your business phone number instead.
 Note that the associated call or message reports will no longer be available without call reporting or message reporting.
 Learn how to manage call reporting for your campaigns

-Are Google Forwarding Numbers allocated to my ad indefinitely?
+Are Google forwarding numbers allocated to my ad indefinitely?

 What happens if someone calls the Google forwarding number, saves the number, and calls again later?

 Calls will still connect to the business for 60 days after the user’s initial call.
 Every time the user calls within that time period, the 60-day window is reset and the number will remain connected for another 60 days.
 After an entire 60 day period expires, the number will no longer route calls to the business.